state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 cybergis-script-init-rogue.sh prod gems
 ```

+###Step 5.

+You have a lot of flexibility in deciding how to configure your PostGIS Database.
+For basic installations where the database and web server are on the same instance, you can skip this step.
+This guide will explain how to set up PostGIS in AWS RDS and how to initialize a PostGIS backend in a separate instance.

-####Step 5.
+####Step 5a.
+In step 5a, you can install PostGIS in AWS RDS.
 To install PostGIS on a PostgreSQl AWS RDS Database take the following steps.
 Assuming the DB security group has allowed access from the ROGUE GeoNode instance.
 Connect to the database instance.

 ```
 psql --host=XXX.rds.amazonaws.com --port=5432 --username postgres --password